TymeFly/eel/README.md

 package of UDFs classes.
 First annotate each UDF class with `com.github.tymefly.eel.udf.PackagedEelFunction`.
 For example:

-    @PackagedEelFunction
+    @com.github.tymefly.eel.udf.PackagedEelFunction
-    public class MyFunctions {
+    public class MyClass1 { {

 Then create the Context using:

     EelContext context = EelContext.factory()
-        .withUdfPackage(MyFunctions.class.getPackage())    // Any of the classes in the package could have been used .build();
+        .withUdfPackage(MyClass1.class.getPackage())    // Any of the classes in the package could have been used .build();

 **Note:** Child packages are not automatically added.
 If a child package is also required then it must be added